-Born Diana Chiappa on 2 February 1963 in Dunfermline, Fife, I was raised bilingual with Italian and developed a passion for languages from an early age.
-I went on to study French and German at the University of Glasgow, where I somehow achieved a First Class M.A.
+Born in 1963 in Dunfermline, Fife, I was raised bilingual with Italian and developed a passion for languages at an early age.
+I went on to study French and German at the University of Glasgow, where I graduated with a First Class M.A.
 (Hons) in 1986.

-I am married to John Devlin and have two daughters, Leah and Ellie.
-The family has settled on the west coast of Scotland, where we enjoy a tranquil life in the company of our four eccentric and lovable pets: Stanley, an affectionate Jack Russell with an obsession for any kind of ball; Rolo, a tantalisingly fluffy black and white cat prone to unpredictable psychotic episodes; Roobarb, a timid but secretly mischievous Bengal cat and her slinky blue-eyed snow lynx Bengal mother.
+I am married to John Devlin and have two daughters, also linguists.
+We now live on the west coast of Scotland, where we enjoy life in the company of our three eccentric and lovable pets: Stanley, an affectionate Jack Russell with an obsession for any kind of ball; Rolo, a tantalisingly fluffy black and white cat prone to unpredictable psychotic episodes; Custard, a slinky blue-eyed snow lynx Bengal.

 I have worked as a translator, interpreter, bilingual lexicographer and export adviser, amongst other things.
 Most recently, I worked as a school teacher in Glasgow but since 2016 have been writing full time.
 My poetry has been published in print and online, in a variety of publications and I am working on my first collection.
 I am also currently writing a young adult novel.